 Ending a Complicated Relationship

 For those of you who’ve read my old post on gym loyalty, this may all sound rather hypocritical, so I want to clarify that that post and this one refer to two very different gym scenarios.
-This one is about toxic relationships where fighters are being mistreated, and that one is about supportive partnerships between a fighter and their gym.
+This one is about toxic relationships in which fighters are being mistreated by their gyms, while that one is the opposite scenario.
 I experienced both sides of the coin at the same gym after staying there for a very long time, and it’s entirely possible for that to happen elsewhere.

 Having such an overwhelmingly positive experience and loving my gym for so long made it very difficult for me to come to terms with the eventual decline, but I’m at peace with it now.
 It used to be great for me, and then it wasn’t, and that’s fine.
 Now, I’m ready for what’s next.